 Greens would include:

-Korean spinach low-carb side dish
+- Korean spinach

 And I must say a Mexican Michelada beer cocktail with a squeeze of lime is a perfect side to this dish also!